Water supply and sanitation in Venezuela: Access

 In 2015, 93% of the total population of Venezuela had access to "improved" water, or 95% of the urban population and 78% of the rural population.
 As for sanitation, in 2015, 94% of the total population in Venezuela had access to "improved" sanitation, or 97% of the urban population and 70% of the rural population.

 The WHO/UNICEF Joint Monitoring Program's estimates from 2008 are based on the 2001 census results and show that 93% of citizens had access to potable water and 91% had access to sanitation.

-A study for the Corporación Andina de Fomento (CAF), however, estimates based on figures from the 2001 census and HIDROVEN statistics that only 82% of the population had access to an improved source of water in 2001.
+A study for the Development Bank of Latin America and the Caribbean (CAF), however, estimates based on figures from the 2001 census and HIDROVEN statistics that only 82% of the population had access to an improved source of water in 2001.
 The same source also quotes a lower coverage figure for sanitation than the WHO (only 66%).
 According to the same study over 4.2 million people had no access to piped water and 8 million residents did not have access to adequate sanitary facilities in 2001.

 Rural consumers are particularly under-serviced – only 66% receive potable water and 40% have access to adequate sanitation.
 In the period 1990–2001 the share of population with access to water supply and sanitation modestly increased from 81% to 82% for water, and 63% to 66% for sanitation.

 Source: WHO/UNICEF Joint Monitoring Programme (JMP/2008) and JMP country files for Venezuela.
 Data are based on an extrapolation of the trend between the 1991 and 2001 Censuses.

 Service quality

 In 2001, the Instituto Nacional de Estadísticas (INE) conducted a study of the quality of water and sanitation services in the country's 335 municipalities and determined that 231 municipalities, approximately 70%, received insufficient water and sanitation services.

 In 2008 about 33% of collected wastewater was treated, up from about 14% in 2003.

 Water supply is not uniformly continuous and often fails to meet basic drinking water quality standards.
 As a result, many consumers are forced to use alternative and more expensive water sources.
-For example, it is common in the urban 'barrios' in central Venezuela for poor consumers to pay the equivalent of approximately US$1.90 m³ – much more than the tariff for water from the network – for water purchased from a tanker.
+For example, it is common in the urban 'barrios' in central Venezuela for poor consumers to pay the equivalent of approximately US$1.90 m3 – much more than the tariff for water from the network – for water purchased from a tanker.

 The Orinoco River (a massive river that runs throughout all of Venezuela) has poor water quality.
 As most of Venezuela's water comes from the Orinoco River, this poses a major threat.